simpledotorg/simple-server/doc/wiki/dashboard-audit.md

 **How it's calculated**

-First we calculate total active facilities (Facilities where <10 patients had any BPs recorded in the last 7 days).
+First we calculate total active facilities (Facilities where >10 patients had any BPs recorded in the last 7 days).
 Then we:
 + Grab all facilties the admin has access to
 + Count the total number of patients with a BP taken in a day for the last 7 days at each facility
 + Returns the number of facilities where the facility has had more than 10 patients with a BP taken in the last week

 To calculate inactive facilities, the query grabs all the other facilities the admin has access to (inactive = total facilities - active facilities)

-*Sample SQL query*
+### Inactive facilities SQL query
 ```sql
 SELECT "blood_pressures_per_facility_per_days"."facility_id"
 FROM "blood_pressures_per_facility_per_days"